migerh/dcpu16.js/README.md

 Clear all registers and flags and reinitialize the RAM.

 	PC.ram[]
 Access the ram.
-The registers and flags (A, B, C, X, Y, Z, I, J, SP, PC, O) can be accessed as properties of the ram:
+The registers and flags (A, B, C, X, Y, Z, I, J, SP, PC, EX, IA) can be accessed as properties of the ram:

 	var valueOfRegisterA = PC.ram.A;